SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 This phrase aims to find research about access to drinking water and about safe drinking water services and infrastructures.
 By the definition of the indicator metadata 6.1.1 safely managed drinking water services refer to using `improved drinking water sources` which are accessible, available when needed and free from contamination.
 The indicator metadata definitions for accessability and availability would have been difficult to incorporate in the phrase, we have just search for any research mentioning accessable or available drinking water.

-Terms for improved drinking water sources were found from the indicator 6.1.1 metadata https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf.  (“UNstats2025”).
+Terms for improved drinking water sources were found from the indicator 6.1.1 metadata https://unstats.un.org/sdgs/metadata/files/Metadata-06-01-01.pdf <a href="#f8">(UN Statistics division 2025)</a>.

 The elements of the phrase are *access/availability/affordability/clean/safe + drinking water*